kvasilopoulos/exuber/README.md

 ### Usage

-Testing explosive time series is based on two principles, estimating t-statistics and generating critical values..
+Testing explosive time series is based on two principles, estimating t-statistics and generating critical values.

 For the former we use the `radf()` which is able to

 For generating critical values we have several options.
-Firstly, the package offers in the form of `data` simulated critical values (up to 700 observations) that are obtain with the `mc_cv()` functions The user has option
+Firstly, the package offers simulated critical values (up to 700 observations) in the form of `data` that are obtain with the `mc_cv()` function.

+The user has option

 -----